-- Open — Complete identifying information exchanged; face to face meetings; on-going contact post-placement
+- Open — Complete identifying information exchanged; on-going contact both pre- and post-placement

-- Semi-open – Some identifying information shared; meet either pre-delivery or at hospital; no direct communication following placement; on-going exchange of pictures and letters, usually through the agency
+- Semi-open – Some identifying information shared; meet either pre-delivery or at hospital; direct communication following placement as discussed between both parties; on-going exchange of pictures and letters, usually through the agency

 - Closed – No identifying information shared; no contact before or after adoption; no on-going information of child shared